-At DMA, we've made it a best practice to have a discovery call with our design team present, we take careful notes, distribute them to our clients and members of the team at DMA to ensure that deadlines and objectives are being met.
-In the instance a project goes off course for any reason, we are able to get back on track quickly with our clients with honest conversations and a lot of transparency.
+At DMA, we've made it a best practice to have a discovery call with our design team present, we take careful notes, and distribute them to our clients and members of the team at DMA to ensure that deadlines and objectives are being met.
+In the instance a project goes off course for any reason, we can get back on track quickly with our clients with honest conversations and a lot of transparency.

 "How would you describe your ideal work setting?"

 When interviewing a creative designer or talent, be sure to ask about their ideal work setting.
 This is a broad enough question that will help you determine if the fit is the right one for both you and the designer.
 If your team works remotely and the designer prefers to work in groups in a hands-on way, Zoom may not cut it when it comes to them receiving what they need to get the most out of their beautiful minds and provide you with a product that makes you happy.